oterral/flutter_app/README.md

 - At the bottom of tester tab, copy the link for tester.

-- Send the link to the testers or create a qrcode (using online converter) and send them the qrcode image.
+- Send the link to the testers or create a qrcode (using online converter or with chrome right-click-> create a qrcode) and send them the qrcode image.
 Qrcode could be copied in der JIRA ticket for example.

 - If testers have installed the app they will receive automatically the new updates of this release